rushabhghule/rushabhghule.github.io/Master_Prompt_Final.md

 4. **Keyword Integration**
    - Pull keywords from JD naturally throughout summary, skills, and bullet language
    - Echo JD's own phrasing and priority order
-   - Integrate role-specific terminology (e.g., "internal communication," "copywriting," "GEO," "compliance") naturally into bullets and skills
+   - Integrate role-specific terminology naturally into bullets and skills
    - ATS parsers weight keyword density in summary, skills, and first-third of resume high

 5. **Project/Experience Reordering per Role**
    - Surface most relevant projects/experience higher; subordinate less-relevant ones
-   - Example: For a content role, elevate BoardMaster, CandidatePro, and Pinterest projects; for an ops role, elevate Process Optimization and Inventory & Sales Executive
+   - Example: For a content role, elevate BoardMaster, CandidatePro, and Pinterest projects; for an ops role, elevate io-ai and Process Optimization experience
    - Only include 1-2 projects; if highly relevant to role, move to Experience section
    - Always keep at least one project in Projects section